connorrothschild/are-you-smarter-than-compas/README.md

-# Are You Smarter Than a Criminal Justice Algorithm
+# Are You Smarter Than a Criminal Justice Algorithm?

 To do: